nugowe/Magic8BallApp_Zibasec/README.md

 - **app.R** This is R code, that contains the source code for our Application.
 It contains the shiny framework alongside the unique instructions for delivering this Application.

+- **8BallPythonScript.py** - This is a Python Script that processes, wrangles and cleans data at the backend.

+- **Dockerfile** - This contains build and logic information understood by Docker for building Docker Images.